ant-design/ant-design-pro-site/docs/faq.md

 ### English Documentation?

-English Documentation will be translated soon and we'd like to expect your help!
+English Documentation will be translated in next couple of monthes.

 ---